 Like this (weight / reps for each set):

 With the Personal plan as many as you are willing to pay for (see Pay As You Go pricing).
-On the Trainer plan you can generate an unlimited number of workouts for you and your clients.
+On the Trainer plan you can generate an unlimited number of workouts.

 On the the Personal plan you simply purchase credits as needed.
 A credit is used when you add a workout sheet.
-A credit is used when you send a workout sheet to a client.
+A credit is used when you send a workout sheet to somebody else.